daniyalq114/CITS3403-Project/README.md

 ## Credits

-**Technologies Used:**
-Frontend: HTML, CSS, Bootstrap, JavaScript
-Backend: Flask (for routing and processing)
-Database: SQLite (via SQLAlchemy)
-APIs and Parsing: Custom HTML parser for battle replay data Version Control: Git and GitHub for collaborative development

 **AI Assistance**
 Portions of this project were developed with the assistance of AI tools for code suggestions, debugging, and documentation refinement: